FarisZR/FarisZR.com/content/post/cloudflared-docker-setup/index.en.md

 create a `config.yml` file inside the `./cloudflared` directory

-This is a basic configuration for a WordPress site inside the same docker network running at port 80.
+This is a basic configuration for a WordPress site inside the same docker network as Cloudflared, running on port 80.

 ```
 tunnel: ${TUNNEL_ID}